The Bundesbank's role in banking supervision: operational tasks

-In their oversight of the roughly 2,000 credit institutions and 1,500 financial services institutions throughout Germany, the Bundesbank's supervisors take account of the banks' solvency and liquidity positions, as well as their risk situation.
+In their ongoing supervision of credit institutions in Germany, the Bundesbank’s supervisors take account of the banks’ solvency and liquidity positions, as well as their risk situation.
 Evaluation criteria include not only the size and structure of risks, but also the adequacy of the respective risk management.
-The supervisors also assess whether to approve banks' internal risk assessment methods for calculating capital requirements.
-The Bundesbank thus gains a deep insight into institutions' capital and liquidity adequacy.
 Other quantitative and qualitative aspects, such as business model sustainability and the internal organisational structure, also play an important role in supervision.

 New structure since 2014

-The launch in 2014 of the Single Supervisory Mechanism (SSM), a central system of banking supervision in Europe, introduced new lines of responsibility in the supervision of European credit institutions.
+The launch of the Single Supervisory Mechanism (SSM), a central system of banking supervision in Europe, in 2014 introduced new lines of responsibility in the supervision of European credit institutions.
 Since then, entities classified as significant institutions (SIs) have been supervised directly by the European Central Bank (ECB).
-Bundesbank staff are members of the joint supervisory teams (JSTs) supervising these banks at the European level.
+Staff from the Bundesbank and BaFin are members of the joint supervisory teams (JSTs) supervising these institutions at the European level.
 Responsibility for supervising banks categorised as less significant institutions (LSIs) and financial services institutions remains at the national level; in Germany, it lies with the Bundesbank and BaFin.
-The ECB performs an indirect oversight function in this area in order to ensure high standards and consistency of banking supervision within the SSM.
+The ECB performs an indirect oversight function in this area in order to ensure uniform high standards and consistency of banking supervision within the SSM.